ibm-cloud-docs/cloud-infrastructure/any-cloud-to-ibm-cloud-via-rackware.md

 {: #byol-rackware}
 {: step}

 The license required for migration to {{site.data.keyword.cloud_notm}} is Bring Your Own License (BYOL).
-The license is a subscription-based license (paid monthly) that asks you to migrate one or more servers during the subscription period.
 You need to purchase the license directly from RackWare.

 Complete the following steps to get a license: